 Our native Louisiana attorneys at Stanley-Wallace Law have experience handling all kinds of cases in Louisiana Family Law.
 Family law on the Northshore encompasses a lot more than just initial divorces or custody.
 We’ve put together some easy to understand information on all the cases we handle so you can better understand what we do and decide if we can help you and your family.

 No one goes into a marriage expecting it to end in a divorce.
-Whether you a blindsided by the possible ending of your marriage or you have been expecting it for some time, filing for divorce in Louisiana is never an easy process.
+Whether you are blindsided by the possible ending of your marriage or you have been expecting it for some time, filing for divorce in Louisiana is never an easy process.
 Through helping countless clients through this process, we understand that this is, most likely, one of the worst things you will have to go through.
 Our job is not to only help you obtain the paperwork necessary for your divorce, but to make the process as straightforward and transparent as possible.

-Whether you are seeking a simple, uncontested divorce or you have complicated and highly contested at-fault divorce, the attorneys at Stanley-Wallace Law are here to help.
+Whether you are seeking a simple, uncontested divorce or you have a complicated and highly contested at-fault divorce, the attorneys at Stanley-Wallace Law are here to help.

 There are numerous Louisiana divorce law statutes which allow parties in Louisiana to divorce.
 Deciding which one to choose can be tricky.
 Let us help you maneuver through the legal system.
 Even the “simple, uncontested divorce” can become a minefield if done incorrectly and without the well-informed and dependable services that the attorneys at Stanley-Wallace Law can provide.
-If you need help filing for divorce in Louisiana, the attorneys at Stanley-Wallace Law are at your service and available for your free consult.
+If you need help filing for divorce in Louisiana, the attorneys at Stanley-Wallace Law are at your service and available for your consult.

 You had, what you thought to be, a workable custody, visitation and/or support judgment.
 However, it isn’t working because your ex refuses to abide by it.